 \subsubsection{Construction of galaxy catalogues}

-Prior to galaxy candidate selection, we first homogenised the point-spread-function (PSF) of each of our images to match the PSF full width half maximum (FWHM) of the F444W imaging.
-This enabled us to measure consistent photometry across all of the photometric filters, removing any systematics arising as a result of differences in the PSF curve-of-growth.
+Prior to galaxy candidate selection, we first homogenised the point spread function (PSF) of each of our images to match the PSF full width half maximum (FWHM) of the F444W imaging.
+This enabled us to measure consistent photometry across all of the photometric filters, removing any systematics that arise as a result of differences in the PSF curve of growth.

-For each of the datasets, we constructed multi-wavelength photometry catalogues by running \texttt{Source Extractor} \citep{Bertin1996} in dual-image mode, performing aperture photometry in 0.35$^{\prime\prime}-$diameter apertures.
+For each data set, we constructed multiwavelength photometry catalogues running \textsc{Source Extractor} \citep{Bertin1996} in dual image mode and performing aperture photometry in 0.35$^{\prime\prime}-$diameter apertures.
 Catalogues were created primarily with the F200W imaging as the detection band, although we also created additional F277W-, F356W- and F444W-detected catalogues in order to include any sources that had been missed due to a low signal-to-noise ratio (SNR) in the F200W imaging.

-To calculate photometric uncertainties we adopted the method described in \citet{mcleod2023}.
-We first generated a grid of non-overlapping apertures of diameter 0.35$^{\prime\prime}$ spanning the full field-of-view and identified apertures corresponding to blank-sky using a \texttt{Source Extractor} segmentation map.
-For a given object, we measured the median absolute deviation (MAD) of the nearest ${150-200}$ blank-sky $0.35^{\prime\prime}-$diameter apertures on an object-by-object basis, and scaled to the standard deviation using $\sigma \simeq 1.4826 \, \mathrm{MAD}$.
-We retained all sources detected at $\geq5\sigma$ in our detection catalogues.
-Finally, to reduce potential contamination from artefacts, we required a $\geq3\sigma$ detection in any one of the other detection bands.
+To calculate photometric uncertainties, we adopted the method described in \citet{mcleod2024}.
+We first generated a grid of nonoverlapping apertures of diameter 0.35$^{\prime\prime}$ spanning the full field of view and identified apertures corresponding to blank sky using a \textsc{Source Extractor} segmentation map.
+For a given object, we measured the median absolute deviation (MAD) of the nearest ${150-200}$ blank sky $0.35^{\prime\prime}-$ diameter apertures on an object-by-object basis and scaled to the standard deviation using $\sigma \simeq 1.4826 \, \mathrm{MAD}$.
+At this initial stage, we retained all sources detected at $\geq5\sigma$ in our detection catalogues.
+Finally, to reduce the possibility of artefact contamination, we required a $\geq3\sigma$ detection in any one of the other detection bands.